 The ensemble's discography for the Supraphon and Etcetera labels includes recordings with a revelatory dramaturgy of unknown authors or compositions.
 The title "Johannes Tourout - Portrait of an Imperial Kapellmeister" is the first recording in the new Alamire Foundation Editions series, which presents music by forgotten works by Franco-Flemish composers from the Central European region.
 A recording of Jean Richafort's rediscovered compositions on the Musique en Wallonie label earned the ensemble a Diapason d'Or award in 2025.

-As a solo singer, Vojtěch Semerád is invited by renowned ensembles such as Les Arts Florissants, Ensemble Pygmalion, Vox Luminis, Ensemble Correspondances, Wroclaw Baroque Orchestra or Huelgas Ensemble, with whom he performs at major international venues and festivals such as Théâtre des Champs-Elysées, Park Avenue Armory New York, Elbphilharmonie Hamburg, Logan Center Chicago, Concertgebouw Rotterdam, Wigmore Hall London, Palau de la Música Barcelona, Philharmonie de Paris, Salzburger Festspiele etc. He has taken part in several opera productions, and has recently sung the role of Acis in Georg Friedrich Handel’s Acis and Galatea, the role of Atys in Jean-Baptiste Lully’s Atys, the role of Pythonisse in David et Jonathan and Histoires Sacrés by Marc-Antoine Charpentier, or The Fairy Queen by Henry Purcell.
-He is regularly invited as the Evangelist in passions and oratorios by Johann Sebastian Bach.
+As a soloist, Vojtěch Semerád is invited by renowned ensembles such as Les Arts Florissants, Ensemble Pygmalion, Vox Luminis, Collegium Marianum, Ensemble Correspondances, Collegium 1704 or Wrocław Baroque Orchestra, with whom he performs at major international venues and festivals such as Théâtre des Champs-Ělysées, Park Avenue Armory New York, Elbphilharmonie Hamburg, Logan Center Chicago, Concertgebouw Rotterdam, Wigmore Hall London, Palau de la Música Barcelona, Philharmonie de Paris, Salzburger Festspiele etc. He has taken part in several opera productions, and has recently sung the role of Acis in Georg Friedrich Handel’s Acis and Galatea, the role of Atys in Jean-Baptiste Lully’s Atys, the role of Pythonisse in Marc-Antonine Cahrpentier’s David et Jonathas and The Fairy Queen by Henry Purcell, or in the contemporary opera L'annonce faite à Marie by Philippe Leroux at the Théâtre du Châtelet in Paris.
+He is regularly invited as the Evangelist in passions and oratorios by Johann Sebastian Bach and his repertoire ranges from Baroque music to the bel canto repertoire of Rossini and Donizetti.

-He has recorded for Deutsche Gramophon, Alpha, Naïve, Harmonia Mundi, Passacaille or Supraphon, in total more than 40 recordings, and also regularly records for Czech Radio.
-Vojtěch Semerád is also a researcher, focusing on the discovery of 15th, 16th and 17th century vocal music in Central Europe.
+He has recorded for Deutsche Grammophon, Alpha, Naïve, Harmonia Mundi, Passacaille or Supraphon, he has contributed to more than 30 recordings, and also regularly records for Czech Radio.